 Public Health Degree

 Public health is defined as the art and science of helping people change their lifestyles to move toward states of optimal health.
 When you work in the field of public health, you will assist others in making lifestyle changes by enhancing awareness, changing behavior or creating environments that support better health practices.
-The Bachelor of Science in public health program blends instruction from biology, psychology, sociology, marketing, epidemiology, statistics, and medicine into applications addressing current health problems facing our communities.
-Students completing the program earn the Bachelor of Science (B.S.) degree.
+At Coastal Carolina University we offer a generalist public health degree that has a health promotion focus.
+Students gain an understanding of disease and illness, epidemiology, statistics, behavior approaches to public health, environmental health, public health policy, advocacy, and health care systems.
+The public health major blends instruction from biology, chemistry, political science, psychology, sociology, marketing, communication, and medicine, into applications addressing current health problems facing our community.

 Fredanna M’Cormack McGough, Ph.D.